karlitasg7/karlitasg7/README.md

 ### Hi there 👋

-I'm a Full Stack Developer with 10+ years of experience developing web application with AngularJS and Angular 2+.
+I'm a Software Engineer with 10+ years of experience developing web application with AngularJS and Angular 2+.
 I have experience develop in the backend API's Rest with Java8+, Kotlin, using Spring Boot with Hibernate, JPA and using PostgreSQL and SQL Server as a database.
+And I also have some experience in C#, VB.net and Ionic

 I am a person who like to learn something new every day, I love to solve real life problems using technology.